 Membership on each board or commission requires varying qualifications.
 A majority of members must be residents of the City of Farmers Branch, a registered voter, with no outstanding debt or liens owed to the City, and must be able to pass a criminal background check.
 The members of the Boards and Commissions are appointed by the Council.

-Applications are accepted year round, with annual recruitment beginning in April and May of every year.
-Some boards have term limits, and most terms expire on June 30 each year.
+Applications are accepted year round as vacancies occur with annual recruitment beginning in March and ending May 1st of every year.
+Some boards have term limits, and most terms expire on June 30th each year.